DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     - Both *OKTA_CLIENT_ID* and *OKTA_CLIENT_SECRET* are listed in your ODM Application, section **General** / **Client Credentials**
     - *OKTA_ODM_GROUP* is the ODM Admin group we created in a [previous step](#manage-group-and-user) (*odm-admin*)

-    The files are generated to the `output` directory.
+    The files are generated into the `output` directory.

-4. Create the Okta authentication secret
+4. Create the Okta authentication secret.

     ```
     kubectl create secret generic okta-auth-secret \